Regulators reviewing predatory lending tactics that spiked in 2026

 The dominant predatory lending tactics 2026 regulators flagged fall into four categories: disguised APRs on earned wage access products, illegal auto-renewal clauses, rent-to-own contract manipulation, and algorithmic targeting of financially distressed borrowers.

-Earned wage access (EWA) providers grew aggressively in 2025 and 2026, marketing their products as “not loans.”
-However, the CFPB’s 2024 interpretive rule clarified that EWA products meeting certain criteria qualify as credit under the Truth in Lending Act (TILA).
-Many providers ignored this guidance.
-The effective APR on some EWA products — once “tips” and instant-transfer fees are annualized — exceeded 300%, according to CFPB analysis of EWA pricing structures.
+Earned wage access (EWA) providers grew aggressively in 2025 and into 2026, marketing their products as “not loans.”
+The CFPB’s 2024 interpretive rule clarified that EWA products meeting certain criteria qualify as credit under the Truth in Lending Act (TILA).
+Many providers ignored this guidance outright.
+The effective APR on some EWA products, once “tips” and instant-transfer fees are annualized, exceeded 300%, according to CFPB analysis of EWA pricing structures.

 Illegal auto-renewal clauses saw a notable spike in fintech installment loan contracts.
 If you have already encountered an unexpected rollover charge, the process of challenging it is documented in detail in our coverage of how a gig worker successfully fought an illegal auto-renewal loan charge.